frankmilito/lema-fullstack/README.md

 5. Start the development server with `npm run dev`.
 6. Build the client side with `npm run build`.
 7. Test the components with `npm run test`.
+8. (Optional) Run Storybook with `npm run storybook` to view component documentation and stories.

 The client should now be accessible at `http://localhost:5173`.
+Storybook will be accessible at `http://localhost:6006` when running (optional).

 ## Live Application